Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organisation.

 The effect would be immediate.
 Administration costs are the biggest overhead for Accounts Payable (AP), for example, and one of the banes of the CFO's life.
 Rationalising the supplier database alone has the potential to reduce the administrative overhead by 80 percent, simply by cutting a swathe through the volume of enquiries about approval and invoice payment status.
 Cross-organisational spend can be cut by up to 15 percent.

 Using an automated system to categorise suppliers and classify goods and services means that everybody in the procurement chain can find what they need, based on the right engagements with their required categories.

-Automation also removes the need for manual supplier record maintenance - another daily cost that can be excised at a stroke.
-Some specialists estimate that the overhead associated with fielding supplier records in Accounts Payable can be cut by 25 percent - and that the data integrity of supplier records passing into the finance system can be improved by an impressive 100 percent.
+Automation also removes the need for manual supplier record maintenance - another daily cost that can be removed at a stroke.
+Some specialists estimate that the overhead associated with fielding supplier records in AP can be cut by 25 percent - and that the data integrity of supplier records passing into the finance system can be improved by an impressive 100 percent.
 The Accounts department is liberated from the paper chase to focus on invoicing and revenue gathering.

 Automation has the potential to deliver this level of ongoing savings in a way that penetrates the very heart of the business.
 It generates knowledge that informs negotiations with suppliers for better deals, helping to guard against price fluctuations and to model costs more accurately.
 And it can provide considerable improvements - as much as 65 percent - in the supplier accreditation process.
 For example, a typical business probably has numerous stationery suppliers in its database - even allowing for record duplication.
 These could be reduced and relationships with the selected few managed far more efficiently.